 8. Agency must agree to allow CLLA to publish, or make available to the public, the Agency’s name, mailing address, and website address as well as its Key Person’s name and contact information.

-10. Only Certified Agencies, whose Certification is active, shall be authorized to display the Certification Program logo in any promotional materials, including but not limited to websites, emails, written pamphlets, RFP, RFI, or collections proposals.
+10. Only Certified Agencies whose Certification is active shall be authorized to display the Certification Program logo in any promotional materials, including but not limited to websites (logo must be linked to www.clla.org), emails, written pamphlets, RFP, RFI, or collections proposals.
 Making reference to holding an active Certification, displaying or utilizing the Certification Program logo shall immediately cease if after Certification the Agency: (a) withdraws its Certification; (b) has its Certification suspended during such period; or (c) has been terminated from the Certification Program.

 B. Certification Fees

-1. There are three kinds of fees involved with becoming certified by the CLLA: the Initial Certification Application Fee, the Annual Fee, and the Re-Certification Fee.
+There are three kinds of fees involved with Certification by the CLLA: The Initial Certification Application Fee, the Annual Certification Fee, and the On-Site Visit Fee.

-2. INITIAL APPLICATION FEE: The initial Application Fee is $1,250.00.
-This initial application fee shall be used solely to cover the costs of CLLA, and/or its independent, third-party agent reviewing the application; obtaining individual credit reports; individual background checks; an Agency trade report; and internal administrative costs.
-Applicant must complete the Application Form and provide the list of documents identified therein, as well as supply the Trust Activities Questionnaire.
+1. INITIAL APPLICATION FEE: The initial Application Fee is $1,250.00 plus the Annual Certification Fee based on the agency size (see below).
+This initial application fee shall be used solely to cover the costs of CLLA, and/or its independent, third-party agent reviewing the application, obtaining individual credit reports, individual background checks, an Agency trade report, on-site visit, and internal administrative costs.
+Applicant must complete the Application Form and provide the list of documents identified therein as well as supply the Trust Activities Questionnaire.
 Agency applications received will be reviewed and approvals or denials shall be rendered on a quarterly basis.

-3. ANNUAL FEE: After the Agency’s initial application is approved, an Annual Fee for the Certification program is due.
-The Annual Fee will be pro-rated based on the approval date.
-Annual Fees, less actual expenses incurred, as set forth in the CLLA / IACC Agreement, shall be used for the sole purpose of marketing and promoting the Certification program.
+2. ANNUAL CERTIFICATION FEE: All certifications begin on January 1 and expire on December 31.
+The Annual Certification Fee will be pro-rated for new applicants.
+Annual Fees, less actual expenses incurred, as set forth in the CLLA / IACC Agreement shall be used for the sole purpose of marketing and promoting the Certification Program.

-The CLLA, on or about October 1, shall mail an invoice to all agencies for the Annual Fee, along with the Application Form, Trust Activities Questionnaire, and list of documents required therein for both.
-Agencies shall provide a response to all documents and pay the applicable Annual Fee on or before December 1.
-In the event everything is not received by that date, the SAAC Committee shall be charged with following up with agencies.
-If everything is not received by January 1, the CLLA may impose a late fee penalty of 25% of the applicable Annual Fee.
-No certificate will be issued to any Agency unless and until all invoices have been paid in full, and all documents provided.
+The CLLA, on or about November 15th, shall mail an invoice to all agencies for the Annual Certification Fee.
+Prior to the mailing of the invoice, the Application Form, Trust Activities Questionnaire, and list of documents required will be sent.
+Agencies shall provide a response to all documents and pay the applicable Annual Certification Fee on or before December 1st.
+In the event everything is not received by that date, the Strategic Alliance Advisory Committee shall be charged with following up with agencies.
+If everything is not received by January 1st, no certificate will be issued to any Agency unless and until all invoices have been paid in full, and all documents are provided.

-4. ON-SITE VISIT RENEWAL FEE: Every five (5) years, a new on-site visit and in-person interview will be conducted, and the Agency seeking re-certification at that time, must pay a new Application Fee of $750.00 to cover the costs.
+3. ON-SITE VISIT FEE: Every five (5) years, a new on-site visit and in-person interview will be conducted, and the Agency seeking re-certification at that time must pay a new On-Site Visit Fee of $750.00 to cover the costs.